VigilioYonatan/Control-React-hook-form/README.md

 };
 ```

-More examples in github repository
+More examples in github repository in Typescript